 Stages and Ages

 First, consider the ages of the children who will be using the stroller.
-What is the age difference between the passengers?
+What is the age difference between passengers?
 Are they twins?
 Does one of the passengers lack the ability to sit up?
 Will one prefer to stand and have some mobility?
 Are your children still young enough to nap on the go?

-With a few products standing out from the bulk of the group, and most of them being in a reasonable price range for a stroller for two, it means that you have some great products to choose from.
-The important thing is to stay focused on what you want and what you need, while many are great at what they do, it's important not to purchase more stroller than you need.
-Yes the BOB is great, but if you never leave the sidewalk, then it may be more stroller than you need.
-All of the top scoring products came with nice features for both user and rider, so it will be hard to choose a product you won't be happy with in the end.
-We feel all the award winners have attributes and options that will ensure the stroller you choose will keep you strolling and smiling for years to come no matter what your goals.
+The products in our review may seem similar on the surface, but they tend to vary in their features and performance.
+With several that look the same, it can be hard to tell why one is better than another without actually giving them a test run and seeing them side-by-side with the competition.
+Interestingly enough, the price isn't as big of a factor as you might think it is, and it was not necessarily an indicator of which products might score better than the others.
+While many of the cheaper products scored low, several of the more expensive models also scored poorly, proving that price doesn't necessarily equal the best product.With a few products standing out from the bulk of the group, and most of them being in a reasonable price range for a stroller for two, it means that you have some great products from which to choose.
+The important thing is to stay focused on what you want and what you need; while many are great at what they do, it's important not to purchase more of a stroller than you need.
+Yes, the BOB is great, but if you never leave the sidewalk, then it may be more stroller than you need.
+All of the top scoring products came with nice features for both user and rider, so it will be hard to choose a product you won't like in the end.
+We feel all the award winners have attributes and options that will ensure the stroller you choose will keep you strolling and smiling for years to come, no matter what your goals.